• Click for Order Form

 WHERE ARE YOU IN ALASKA?

 Each distribution location has the bees available for the bee keeper to pick up..
 You must PRE order and pay for bees in February and March to pick up in April.
 Later orders and last minute orders are more expense due to the extra work and personal needed to complete your order.
 Order early for discounts.
-Anchorage, Fairbanks, Juneau, Ketchikan, Kodiak, Sitka, Petersburg are all main delivery points.
-Further locations can be reached by water or small plane to Skagway, Haines, Craig and other island locations.
-Sitka and Petersburg require an 6 to 8 pack minimum to cover the freight.
-Southeast and Kodiak orders require an additional $20.00 per pack for delivery.
+Anchorage, Fairbanks, Juneau, Ketchikan are main delivery points.
+Kodiak, Sitka, Petersburg, Wrangell, Prince of Wales, Haines, Skagway, and Bethel have received bees in past years.
+Some of the locations can be reached by water or small plane.
+Sitka and Petersburg and Wrangell require an 8 pack minimum to cover the freight or small numbers can be shipped from Juneau or Ketchikan.
+These more remote areas require additional fees for delivery by water or small plane.

 We Deliver BEES to All areas of Alaska!